-TRENTON – An Essex County man was sentenced to state prison Wednesday for his role in a multi-county automobile theft ring, Attorney General Paula T. Dow and Criminal Justice Director Stephen J. Taylor announced.
+TRENTON –Former state Assemblyman Neil M. Cohen was sentenced to prison today for distributing child pornography, Attorney General Paula T. Dow and Criminal Justice Director Stephen J. Taylor announced.

 WASHINGTON, D.C. –In the week ending Oct.
 30, the advance figure for seasonally adjusted initial claims was 457,000, an increase of 20,000 from the previous week’s revised figure of 437,000.